Youssef Chahine: Controversies

-Despite being internationally renowned, and successful in Egypt, Chahine has often been the center of controversies due to his liberal views, portrayal of sexuality and political critique.
+Despite being internationally renowned and successful in Egypt, Chahine has often been the center of controversies due to his liberal views, portrayal of sexuality and political critique.

 Cairo Station, albeit a classic of Egyptian cinema, shocked viewers both by the sympathy with which a "fallen woman" is depicted and by the violence with which another is killed.
 It was also a style that Egyptian audiences were not used to, hence it was rejected by the public, but still received appraisal from critics.

-The Sparrow attacked Egyptian corruption and blamed it for the defeat in the Six Day War, which gained backlash from government supporters.
+The Sparrow (1972) attacked Egyptian corruption and blamed it for the defeat in the Six Day War, which gained backlash from government supporters.

 During the several following years, Chahine found himself increasingly in conflict with the government-backed film industry of Egypt and its heavy political restrictions in filmmaking.
-In 1964, he traveled to Lebanon, where he shot two musicals: Bayya al-Khawatim (1965, Ring Seller) and Rimal al-Dhahab (1967, Sands of Gold).
+In 1964, after filming (1965, Dawn of a New Day), he traveled to Lebanon, where he shot two musicals: Bayya al-Khawatim (1965, Ring Seller) and Rimal al-Dhahab (1967, Sands of Gold).
 Ring Seller became one of the best musicals of Arab cinema, bringing success to Youssef Chahine, whereas Sands of Gold, due to delays in shooting and its box-office failure, forced him to quit his work in Lebanon and return to Egypt.

 In 1994, with the release of Al Mohaguer (The Emigrant), Chahine ran into trouble with fundamentalists.
 The film tells the story of Joseph, and Islam does not condone the drawing, or acting out the role of a prophet.
 The film was initially banned awaiting a lawsuit that Chahine eventually won, however, it was still not screened.
 Chahine criticized the increasing influence of Islamic fundamentalism on Egyptian culture under the government of Hosni Mubarak, saying "The Egyptian has always been a very religious person, but at the same time he is also a lover of life and art and music and theater."
 He also blamed the Arab states of the Persian Gulf, and particularly Saudi Arabia, for their influence.

-He again found himself at conflict with fundamentalists after the release of Al Masir (Destiny) which tells the story of Andalucian Arab philosopher, Abu al-Walid ibn Ahmad ibn Rushd (known in the west as Averroes).
+He again found himself at conflict with fundamentalists after the release of Al Masir ("Destiny") which tells the story of Andalucian Arab philosopher, Abu al-Walid ibn Ahmad ibn Rushd (known in the west as Averroes).
 The film's goal was to initiate religious tolerance, however, it was seen as disrespectful to Ibn Rushd.

 Upon the release of Al Akhar (The Other) in 1999, the film caused some public controversy.
 The film features a mother who exposes a woman's scam after she and her son had fallen in love and planned to marry.
 We later discover in the film that the mother's relationship to her son was somewhat sexual.
 The film was not banned, and screened normally in theaters and on televisions.